Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Shower as needed, but keep your incision dry.
 You may wash your hair with mild soap after your stitches or staples have been removed.
 Pat it dry.
 Don’t use oils, powders, lotions, or creams on your incision.

-Don’t lift anything heavier than 10 pounds until you’re told you can.
+Don’t lift anything heavy until you’re told you can.

-Here’s what to do at home following chemotherapy for brain cancer.
+Talk to your healthcare provider about what to do at home following chemotherapy for a brain tumor.
+They will likely advise the following.

 Brush your teeth with a soft-bristle toothbrush after every meal.